 - If you don’t give a fuck about your friends, you soon won’t have any friends

-And giving too many fucks about your goals even to the point of obsession like Daniel Day Lewis, Michael Jordan, Steve Jobs etc. can be an awesome thing.
+And giving too many fucks about your goals even to the point of obsession like Daniel Day Lewis, LeBron James, Steve Jobs etc. can be an awesome thing.
 That’s how champions are made and the world is changed.

 The problem is that too many of us give too many fucks about the things that aren’t important and that don’t matter.
 The things we can’t control and can’t change e.g. The opinions of others, what other people think of us, whether or not someone else likes us.